Neel Pandya Unveils Climaty AI to Power the New Age of Marketing - www.lokmattimes.com

 Neel Pandya Unveils Climaty AI to Power the New Age of Marketing

-PNN Dubai [UAE], August 26: With over two decades in marketing and advertising, Neel Pandya has navigated the industry ...
+Dubai [UAE], August 26: With over two decades in marketing and advertising, Neel Pandya has navigated the industry from ...

 Recognized as a ‘Top Global Inspirational Leader' and ‘Most Powerful Influencer', Pandya has also headed the Society of Advertisers' Media Forum, further solidifying his influence in the domain.